anna-oxdy/avis.github.io/README.md

    👍 Questions can be specific to the documents/URLs (as shown in the below example) and AVIS will provide the answer with the reference from which source, where in the source, and how confident the response is.
 ![Screenshot of example questions.](images/questions.png)

+   👍 To select multiple documents, refer to step 2a and hold CTRL to click each document.